chengdu/Chinese-Chess-for-Beginners/chess.md

 The Horse:
 ------
-Horse move on 日, it moves on diagonals of two cell, the two cell constructed a Kanji character 日, vertically or horizontally.
-In Chinese words, "馬(horse)踏(tramp)日(day)角(diagonal)", pronounced as Ma Daap Yat Gok.
+Horse moves on diagonals of two cells which constructed a Kanji character 日, vertically or horizontally.
+In Chinese term, "馬(horse)踏(tramp)日(day)角(diagonal)", pronounced as Ma Daap Yat Gok.

 ![Horse move on 日](images/日.png) <br>
 (fig 5).